vippsas/vipps-developers/vipps-api-lifecycle.md

 If a customer uses version `2.1.0`, that version is automatically superseded when version `2.2.0` is available.

-There will be no bugfixes or other improvements to a minor version that has been superseded.
+There will be no bug fixes or other improvements to a minor version that has been superseded.

 ### Patch version